 But this evening, I saw just how great “today’s kids” are at communication and just how amazing social media is in helping them to create and continue conversations.

 Case in point: The photo illustrating this post.
-My niece and her friends enjoyed an extremely animated and intelligent conversation that included well-thought-out ideas and concepts that were follow-ons from things they shared with each other on a variety of social networking sites.
+My nephew and his friends enjoyed an extremely animated and intelligent conversation that included well-thought-out ideas and concepts that were follow-ons from things they shared with each other on a variety of social networking sites.

 I was impressed.
 I was so happy to see these amazing people being so amazing.
 I have so much faith in this generation of kids.
 I really do.